 Gainsight is an enterprise-grade customer success platform that unifies post-sales workflows across support, product, marketing, and account management.
 It helps businesses reduce churn and grow revenue through comprehensive health scoring, customer journey orchestration, automated playbooks, and deep integrations with CRM systems.
 Designed for scaling SaaS and enterprise teams, Gainsight centralizes NPS, product usage insights, and account risk signals for proactive customer success execution.

-- Best For: Mid-market & enterprise SaaS, customer success teams, revenue operations, post-sales leadership.
+- Best For: Mid-market and enterprise SaaS, customer success teams, revenue operations, post-sales leadership.

 - Use Cases: NPS programs, churn prediction, health scoring, renewal workflows, lifecycle automation